sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 Ok, I know you probably don't have that much patience now, so I have a modified version available [here](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py).
 If you don't want to know the detail, you can just copy this [`main.py`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py) and replace the current one.
 If you're interesting, lets me explain it to you.

 ###### Caveat

-Notice that there is **one thing for you *need to* modify** in the source code in [`main.py`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py) in [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
+Notice that there is **one thing you *need to* modify** in the source code in [`main.py`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py) in [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
 Since Gilles Castel originally use `figures/` as his subfolder name to store figures, you need to change every `figures/` in the source code into `Figures/` if you're modifying the source code on your own rather than copy mine.

 ###### Detail Explanation